When to plant Mint in Appling County, GA

 Appling County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 11 and first fall frost is November 19.

-Appling County County sits in USDA Zone 9a.
+Appling County sits in USDA Zone 9a.
 Mint grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Mint grow in Appling County County's climate?
+Can Mint grow in Appling County's climate?

 Your Appling County Garden Planner — Free